Rockwood, Pennsylvania: History

 The B&O Railroad was a major east-west transportation artery in the region, with many people using it to pass over the Appalachian Mountains.
 One exciting event occurred in 1907, when President Theodore Roosevelt made a brief stop in Rockwood during his trip to Ohio to attend the funeral of Ida McKinley, the wife of former U.S. President William McKinley.
 As the Rockwood community grew and prospered, the bustling town became the home of numerous Christian congregations.
-As of 1914, at least five denominations had churches in Rockwood and the immediate vicinity: Lutheran, Methodist, Reformed, United Brethren, and United Evangelical.
+St. Luke's Evangelical Lutheran Church was dedicated on Sunday, Dec.
+14, 1884, with J.H.
+Zinn serving as the pastor.
+By 1914, at least five denominations had churches in Rockwood and the immediate vicinity: Lutheran, Methodist, Reformed, United Brethren, and United Evangelical.
+The First National Bank of Rockwood was established in 1900, with Penrose Wolfe and James McKelvey serving as some of its first officers.

 The Baltimore & Ohio Railroad passes through Rockwood as it bends northerly in a long bow about the roots of Mount Davis, and it is now owned and operated by CSX, with daily Amtrak express trains between Pittsburgh and Cumberland, MD passing through the town and the nearby Cumberland Narrows.
 It is situated near and below the West slope-side summit-point of both the Nemacolin Trail and Braddock's Road, as well as the railway as each ascended past the crest up through the Cumberland Narrows pass from the forks of the Potomac at Harper's Ferry.
 The town was thus an important stop over point in the post-American Revolution westward migration into the Ohio Country and via the river boats built in Brownsville.
 The Penrose Wolf Building was added to the National Register of Historic Places in 2002.